 Despite being a small town, Vail has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.

 The people who call Vail home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vail residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Vail include Irish, Italian, German, and Norwegian.
+Important ancestries of people in Vail include German, Irish, Italian, and Scottish.

 The most common language spoken in Vail is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and German/Yiddish.